 AS 4708 & AS 4707

-The Australian Standards for Sustainable Forest Management (AS 4708) and Chain of Custody for Forest Products (AS 4707) were developed in accordance with Standards Australia procedures and have been accepted as Australian Standards®.
+The Australian Standards for Sustainable Forest Management (AS 4708) and Chain of Custody for Forest Products (AS 4707) were developed in accordance with Responsible Wood Standards Development Policies and Procedures and have been accredited as Australian Standards®.

-The Standards Australia standards development process is clear and rigorously defined and based on three internationally recognised principles:
+The Responsible Wood standards development process is clear and rigorously defined and based on three internationally recognised principles:

 Openness and transparency of process